swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 the `http://id.swedenconnect.se/general-ec/1.0/accepts-coordination-number` entity category in its metadata.

-**Note**: This entity category also applies to the eIDAS specific attribute `mappedPersonalIdentityNumber`, see section 3.3.2 of \[[EidAttributes](#eidattributes)\].
+**Note**: This entity category does **not** apply to the eIDAS specific attribute `mappedPersonalIdentityNumber`, see section 3.3.2 of \[[EidAttributes](#eidattributes)\].
+Thus, a coordination number may be included in this attribute even if the Service Provider has not declared the entity category.

 <a name="references"></a>